FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 However, this specification can increase privacy by allowing devices to anonymously obtain network access, and then securely obtain credentials.

+The NAIs used here are contained in a public registry, and therefore do not have to follow the username privacy recommendations of
+{{RFC7542, Section 2.4}}.
+However, there may be other personally identifying information contained in EAP or AAA packets.
+This situation is no different from normal EAP authentication, and thus has no additional positive or negative implications for privacy.

 # Security Considerations